AI-powered skin spectral imaging enables instant sepsis diagnosis and outcome prediction in critically ill patients: Materials and methods

-The \model{clinical data} model is a random forest classifier consisting of 100 trees.
+For the \model{clinical data} model, we employed a random forest classifier composed of 100 trees, as it is widely used in sepsis diagnosis from \ac{ehr} data \autocite{yang2023predicting}.
 The implementation from sklearn \autocite{pedregosa-scikit-learn} was used with default settings, except that balanced class weighting was enabled to adjust the weights inversely proportional to the class frequencies in the training data.

 \paragraph{Training and validation setup} The same training and validation setup was used across all trained models.
 Given the limited dataset size, we decided against a single hold-out test set for model validation.
 Instead, we implemented a nested cross-validation scheme, providing a more robust performance estimation based on the entire dataset \autocite{varma2006bias}.
 Both the number of outer and inner folds were set to five.